The Rock (film): Plot

-After many failed attempts to get his fallen men the recognition they deserved via the proper channels and fed up with the U.S. Government’s underhanded tactics, USMC Brigadier General Francis Hummel and his rogue group of Force Recon Marines, including his loyal subordinate Major Tom Baxter, steal 15 rockets filled with lethal VX gas from a U.S. Navy facility.
-The next day, they seize control of Alcatraz Island, taking the tourists and guards hostage.
-Hummel contacts the FBI and threatens to launch the rockets at the San Francisco Bay Area unless the government pays him $100 million, of which some will be donated to each family of the men who died during his command but were never compensated.
+A disillusioned USMC Brigadier General Francis Hummel and his rogue group of Force Recon Marines, including his loyal subordinate Major Tom Baxter, steal 15 rockets filled with lethal VX gas from a U.S. Navy facility.
+The next day, they seize control of the former prison on Alcatraz Island, taking the tourists and guards hostage.
+Hummel contacts the FBI and the Pentagon, threatening to launch the rockets at the San Francisco Bay Area in 72 hours deadline unless the government pays him $100 million, which will be donated to the families of the men who died during his command but were never compensated.

-The Department of Defense and the FBI both attempt to retake Alcatraz by infiltrating the old tunnel system beneath the island, with Navy SEALs led by Commander Anderson.
-They recruit FBI chemical weapons specialist Stanley Goodspeed to join them and disarm the rockets safely.
-With no knowledge of the latest architecture of the tunnels whatsoever, FBI Director Womack and others reluctantly call on the aid of the imprisoned John Mason, a former British MI6 and SAS operative and the only man to escape Alcatraz after he stole a microfilm created by J. Edgar Hoover containing classified U.S. information.
-Mason refused to reveal the microfilm's location after being captured, knowing he would be killed and was imprisoned without trial.
-Mason agrees after signing a pardon that clears his record, though Womack destroys it shortly thereafter.
+The Department of Defense and the FBI plan to retake Alcatraz by infiltrating the old tunnel system beneath the island, with Navy SEALs led by Commander Anderson.
+They recruit FBI chemical weapons specialist Special Agent Dr. Stanley Goodspeed to join them and disarm the rockets safely.
+With no knowledge of the island tunnel system, FBI Director Womack reluctantly calls on the aid of the imprisoned John Mason, a former British SAS Captain and MI6-trained operative and the only man to escape Alcatraz after he stole a microfilm created by J. Edgar Hoover containing classified U.S. information.
+Mason refused to reveal the microfilm's location after being captured, believing he would be killed, and was instead imprisoned without trial.
+Mason agrees to assist after being presented with a pardon that clears his record, though Womack destroys it shortly thereafter.

 Mason escapes and leads the FBI on a car chase, causing a rampage through the city before being caught by Goodspeed when he meets with his estranged daughter, Jade.
 At the command center, Mason negotiates to join the team heading to Alcatraz.
 The team infiltrates the prison, but Hummel's men are alerted to their presence and ambush them in the shower room.
-Hummel tries to convince Anderson to surrender, but the zealous Captain Frye and Captain Darrow deliberately cause a shootout that kills Anderson and his team.
+Hummel tries to convince Anderson to surrender, but the zealous Captains Frye and Darrow deliberately cause a shootout that kills Anderson and his team.
 Mason and Goodspeed manage to evade them.
-Believing the mission to be a failure, Mason prepares to leave until Goodspeed reveals the truth about the VX, explaining that Mason's daughter and his pregnant fiancée, Carla (who came to San Francisco despite Goodspeed telling her to stay home), would be killed as well.
+Believing the mission to be a failure, Mason prepares to leave until Goodspeed reveals the truth about the VX, putting Mason's daughter and his pregnant fiancée, Carla (who came to San Francisco despite Goodspeed telling her to stay home), in danger.